More Blog Posts

 If you’re still baffled every time you read IIRC, BRB, and IDK, this cheat sheet of SMS abbreviations and internet acronyms commonly used is for you.

-Why your business needs text abbreviations
+Why your business should use text abbreviations

-Sure, text abbreviations might make your brand look and sound a little cooler, but that’s not the real reason you’ll want to use them.
-Text abbreviations reduce the character count of SMS messages, and that can save your business money.
+Sure, text abbreviations might make your brand look and sound a little cooler, but that’s not the real reason.
+By using text abbreviations, you can connect with younger customers and save space in your messages.

 Note: MMS messages provide a much higher character count of 1,600, but they also cost a bit more than sending SMS messages.